-- unemployment social insurance benefit, severance pay or compensation paid upon the termination of an employment contract or upon the dismissal of public servants; - sickness, maternity, and maternity/paternity benefit and from 2007 onwards occupational rehabilitation. - compensation for property and non-pecuniary damage (including one-time compensation for lost working capacity); - cash donations if their total amount exceeds the amount of 4\SSI. - cash resources received as a gift; - inherited cash resources; - cash resources received abroad or from a foreign state; - state compensation for the property appropriated for public needs excluded from this list as of 2007 onwards. - income from property rent and from 2007 onwards income from property sale (unless it is included into assets). - lottery and other cash winnings, prizes; - income from individual activities, including the income received from engaging in the activities with a business certificate; - income from agricultural activities (except of income from gardens of members of gardeners' societies, the area of land plots of which does not exceed 6 Ares); as of 2007 onwards, the exception condition is granted for land plots which do not exceed 1 hectare: - a) in the absence of accounting documents, average monthly income should be calculated by applying the ratios of income from agricultural activities evaluated according to the state approved notional costs; - b) if there is no possibility for determining income according to these ratios, average monthly agricultural income should be calculated by applying a state approved income rate per hectare of agricultural land (see Table 2.6 for rates).
+- unemployment social insurance benefit, severance pay or compensation paid upon the termination of an employment contract or upon the dismissal of public servants; - sickness, maternity, and maternity/paternity benefit and from 2007 onwards occupational rehabilitation. - compensation for property and non-pecuniary damage (including one-time compensation for lost working capacity); - cash donations if their total amount exceeds the amount of 4SSI. - cash resources received as a gift; - inherited cash resources; - cash resources received abroad or from a foreign state; - state compensation for the property appropriated for public needs excluded from this list as of 2007 onwards. - income from property rent and from 2007 onwards income from property sale (unless it is included into assets). - lottery and other cash winnings, prizes; - income from individual activities, including the income received from engaging in the activities with a business certificate; from 2019 onwards excluding income from individual activity of individuals under 18 years old97 - income from agricultural activities (except of income from gardens of members of gardeners' societies, the area of land plots of which does not exceed 6 Ares); as of 2007 onwards, the exception condition is granted for land plots which do not exceed 1 hectare: - a) in the absence of accounting documents, average monthly income should be calculated by applying the ratios of income from agricultural activities evaluated according to the state approved notional costs; - b) if there is no possibility for determining income according to these ratios, average monthly agricultural income should be calculated by applying a state approved income rate per hectare of agricultural land (see Table 2.6 for rates).